Superkat32/LifesizeBdubs/README.md

 ```

 ### Json explained
-- name: The name shown when the Bdubs variant sends a messages and dies (Text component).
+- name: The name shown when the Bdubs variant sends messages and dies (Text component).
 - item: The item needed to give a Bdubs entity to turn it into that variant (Item).
 - texture: The texture used for the Bdubs variant (Resource Location).
-- messages: The list of possible messages the Bdubs variant can send once on their owner's shoulder (String array)
+- messages* : The list of possible messages the Bdubs variant can send once on their owner's shoulder (String array)
-- timed_messages: A list of messages to be sent at a specific time to the owner if the Bdubs entity is on their shoulder (Array of Pair of String and Int).
+- timed_messages*: A list of messages to be sent at a specific time to the owner if the Bdubs entity is on their shoulder (Array of Pair of String & Int).
   - msg: The message sent at the specific time (String)
   - time: The time of day the message of `msg` should be sent.
 (Int 0-24000)

+\*Optional fields - should not be added if you don't plan on using it.

 ### Adding your own variant (WIP)

-Adding your own Bdubs variant can be done with a datapack.
-This page does not tell you how to create a datapack.

 For this example, we will be adding a new variant called "Booga".
 Let's begin!

 #### Add your skin texture